Revolut Review: Rates, Fees & Safety 2024

 Is Revolut safe?

-Revolut is a safe money transfer company that millions of customers continue to use and trust on a daily basis.
+Revolut is a safe digital bank that millions of customers continue to use and trust on a daily basis.

-They’re authorised by some of the most prominent major financial regulators around the world.
+They’re authorised by some of the most prominent financial regulators around the world and have recently been granted a UK banking licence.

 They also have over 150,000 reviews on the popular review platform, Trustpilot.